factorwonk/nyctaxifare/README.md

 3. The *nyctaxi_tip_prediction* notebook covers my model to predict tip percentage
 4. The *nyc_taxi_max_earnings* notebook covers the analysis behind the remaining open questions

+## Updated Notebooks

+5. The *nyctaxi_trips_data_analysis_updated.ipynb* is an updated version of 1 to reflect reviewer comments

 ## Supplementary Notebooks

-5. The *nyctaxi_createdb* notebook details the extraction, transformation and loadin process
+6. The *nyctaxi_createdb* notebook details the extraction, transformation and loadin process
-6. The *nyctaxi_trips_data_munging* notebook details the data cleaning process
+7. The *nyctaxi_trips_data_munging* notebook details the data cleaning process
-7. *TableauWorkbooks* folder includes excel spreadsheets used for map data
+8. *TableauWorkbooks* folder includes excel spreadsheets used for map data

 ## Presentation